Winter 2025 Course Registration

 * MATH-3068 Theory to Practice is a pre-requisite for this course.
 Students can complete a Math assessment to see if they can place directly into this course.
 For more information: www.fanshawec.ca/gap1/math.

+This course is a continuation of HIST-7024.
 An introduction to key works in the history of western art and architecture through an examination of their intellectual and social contexts.
-This course is a university transfer course.
+This course is a university transfer course, and is the equivalent of VAH040 (History of Western Art) at the University of Western Ontario.
 The overall goal of this course is to provide a working knowledge of the History of Western Art and Architecture as well as a foundation for critical thinking about art's history.
 This is a SILEx course-a signature learning experience.
 It will include one of the following SILEx elements: applied research, entrepreneurship, global projects, live client interactions or a multi-disciplinary project.
 In addition, it is important to note that there may an additional fee when enrolling in this course.

 HUMA-1028-60 Discovering the Humanities (SILEx)